Last updated: May 6, 2026

-Bottom Line: Georgia does not have one single statewide senior-learning program that covers every kind of class.
-Instead, older adults in Georgia usually piece together free or low-cost learning through Georgia Adult Education, public libraries, age-62+ tuition waivers at public colleges, and county or city senior centers.
-The best option depends on whether you need basic computer help, a GED or HiSET, English classes, a real college course, or lifelong learning for fun.
+Bottom line: Georgia does not have one single statewide senior-learning program for every kind of class.
+Older adults usually piece together free or low-cost learning through Georgia Adult Education, public libraries, age-62+ tuition waivers at public colleges, and county or city senior centers.
+For other help in the state, use our Georgia senior benefits guide.
+You can also use our senior help tools to compare next steps.

 Need help now